6 Bitter Foods You Should Be EatingArticle posted in: Diet & Nutrition

 In July 2019, researchers at the University of Buffalo found that repeated exposure to bitter foods actually changes the way we taste them, says Science Daily.
 This is believed to be caused by the 1,000 different proteins within saliva that are designed to dissolve foods.
 According to Science Daily, your diet determines the specific types of protein your saliva contains.
 Changing up the foods you eat has been shown to change what proteins are present and how foods taste.

 So, where should you start?
-We’ve rounded up some of our favorite keto-friendly, bitter ingredients that you can easily incorporate into your South Beach Diet program.
+We’ve rounded up some of our favorite low-carb, bitter ingredients that you can easily incorporate into the South Beach Diet.
 We’ve also included healthy recipes in which to use them (think DIY Days!).

 Here are six bitter foods you should add to your diet ASAP: